Vevo2: A Unified and Controllable Framework for Speech and Singing Voice Generation: Results and Analysis

 To investigate whether speech and singing voice generation can be mutually beneficial through unified modeling, we examine the impact of different pre-training data distributions on \vevo{}.
 Specifically, we conduct experiments on zero-shot TTS tasks and evaluate the performance using reference prompts from different distributions.
 For comparison, we select models with varying content-style tokenizer frame rates: MaskGCT~\cite{maskgct} (50 Hz), CosyVoice 2~\cite{cosyvoice2} (25 Hz), and F5-TTS~\cite{f5tts} (a single-stage model without content-style tokenizer).
-The results are presented in Table~\ref{tab:expt-tts}.
+The results are presented in Table~\ref{tab:expt-tts}, which demonstrates the following findings:

-The experimental results demonstrate the following findings: (1) Comparing \vevo{} models with different pre-training data, we observe that on expressive speech domain, jointly using speech and singing data for pre-training improves all metrics (WER: 15.52 $\rightarrow$ 14.32, SIM: 0.677 $\rightarrow$ 0.681, N-CMOS: -0.84 $\rightarrow$ -0.49, SS-CMOS: -0.06 $\rightarrow$ -0.03).
+\textbf{(1) Speech and singing voice generation mutually benefit from unified pre-training:} Comparing \vevo{} models with different pre-training data, we observe that on expressive speech domain, jointly using speech and singing data for pre-training improves all metrics (WER: 15.52 $\rightarrow$ 14.32, SIM: 0.677 $\rightarrow$ 0.681, N-CMOS: -0.84 $\rightarrow$ -0.49, SS-CMOS: -0.06 $\rightarrow$ -0.03).
 On singing voice domain, we observe that using only singing voice data for pre-training yields lower intelligibility compared to using speech data alone (WER: 25.38 vs. 19.39), likely due to the smaller size of the singing voice corpus.
-Furthermore, when combining speech and singing voice data for pre-training, \vevo{} demonstrates superior intelligibility (WER: 19.39 $\rightarrow$ 15.78) and improved naturalness and similarity (N-CMOS: -1.15 $\rightarrow$ -0.66, SS-CMOS: -0.65 $\rightarrow$ -0.17).
-These findings provide strong evidence that speech and singing voice generation can be mutually beneficial through unified pre-training.
-(2) Regarding the effect of post-training on \vevo{}, our proposed approach brings further overall improvements to the pre-trained model, including enhanced intelligibility, speaker similarity, and naturalness.
-This demonstrates the effectiveness and significant potential of post-training techniques in controllable speech and singing voice generation.
-(3) Compared to existing baselines, the post-trained \vevo{} matches and even outperforms them on certain metrics in the expressive speech domain, despite its lower frame rate in the content-style tokenizer.
-More significantly, on singing voice domain, \vevo{} substantially outperforms existing zero-shot TTS models in subjective evaluations (N-CMOS: gaps greater than 1.5; SS-CMOS: gaps greater than 0.9), benefiting greatly from the incorporation of singing voice data during training.
-This validates \vevo{}'s effectiveness as a unified controllable speech and singing voice generation model.
+Furthermore, when combining speech and singing voice data for pre-training, \vevo{} demonstrates superior intelligibility (WER: 19.39 $\rightarrow$ 15.78) and improved naturalness and similarity (N-CMOS: -1.02 $\rightarrow$ -0.28, SS-CMOS: -0.48 $\rightarrow$ -0.09).